Backpropagation

 The forward propagation and the backpropagation are run in a loop over all data samples and when this loop is done the update values function is called and the w- and offset-values adjusted.
 Then the procedure starts again until a maximum number of loops are done.
 Here I use a different approach from what I did in Gradient descend and Logistic Regression with the sigmoid function.
 There I checked change of the cost and quit the loop if this change is small enough.
 Here the cost can oscillate a bit because of local minimums that can be passed during computation and due to that the cost can become negative for a while.
 That’s why I do not check its change but run a big number of loops.
 That works quit fine :-)

-Backpropagation with the Iris data set.
+Backpropagation with the Sigmoid function on the Iris data set

 I implemented a sample project for the backpropagation and as I already used this data set in www.mosismath/LogisticRegression.html Logistic Regression with the sigmoid function it might be interesting to compare these 2 approaches 